formspark/documentation/docs/html-form/special-input-types.md

 When unchecked, the browser does not send the input in the request, so a checkbox value will either be true, or the key will not exist at all.

-All choices should have a unique "name" attribute.
+All choices should have a unique `name` attribute.

 ```html
 <form action="https://submit-form.com/your-form-id">